Museum

 Man's encounter with the mountains

 As the centerpiece of the Messner Mountain Museum, MMM Firmian in Sigmundskron Castle near Bozen addresses the subject of man’s encounter with the mountains.
-In a setting dominated by the various peaks between the Schlern and the Texel range, the museum is spacious enough to be organized as an itinerary between the various works of art, installations and relics that it houses.
+In a setting dominated by various peaks between the Schlern and the Texel range, the museum is spacious enough to be organized as an itinerary between various works of art, installations and relics that it houses.
 The paths, stairs and towers lead visitors from the depths of the mountain, where their origins and exploitation are brought to life, and the religious significance of the peaks as an aid to orientation and a bridge to the beyond, to the history of mountaineering and the alpine tourist industry that we know today.

-Annual exhibition 2023
+Annual exhibition 2025

 On the mountain, I never took two steps at once.
 If you want to go beyond existing limits, you have to proceed slowly, surely and constantly, step by step.
 Anyone who is in a hurry and misses out a step will stumble sooner or later.
+Reinhold Messner

 Sigmundskron Castle:history & restoration